YagaGauaganek/reading-notes-bootcamp/102/class-05.md

 **Input Output**
-- alert
+- alert  git
     - will show a pop-up in the browser with the text
 ![Alert](/Images/alert.png)

 - document.write